parsokev/Graph_UI/README.md

    - [Graphviz](https://www.graphviz.org/) was utilized to visualize the submitted graphical information, along with the requested solution, in PNG-formatted images.

-Upon completing the required steps for project setup outlined in the [Project Setup section](#project-setup), the application will generate a desktop application window that will allow the user to:
+Upon completing the required steps for project setup outlined in the [Project Setup section](#project-setup), the application will generate a desktop application window that will allow the user to generate and view graphical visualizations after completing the following steps:
-> [!NOTE]
-> Example text files can be found in the [sample_graphs](./sample_graphs) directory

  1. Select a local text file providing graphical information to be processed/visualized in terms of individual edges.
     - Each separate line describes a unique edge found in the graph in the format of
     ```
         vertex1, vertex2, distance-between-verticies
     ```
+    > [!NOTE]
+    > Example text files can be found in the [sample_graphs](./sample_graphs) directory

     ![Image of File Selection UI](./ui_images/file-select-step.png)